wdias/wdias-performance-test/README.md

 ### Installation
 - Build and deploy into K8s with `wdias build ~/wdias/wdias-performance-test && wdias helm_install wdias-performance-test/helm/wdias-performance-test`
   - `wdias` refer to `wdias="~/wdias/wdias/bin/macos/dev"` from [wdias](https://github.com/wdias/wdias)
+### Configuration
+In order to run the Distributed JMeter within the same cluster, it need to set up a proper domain.
+In that case, requests will go outside of the cluster and come back though the ingress/load balancer.
+I that is not the case, it need to call via internal service calls.
+In order to support that, JMeter performance test contains User defined variable names for both the cases.
+Activate the appropriate User define variables as per the planing to do the performance test.